nledford/Pi-Hole-VPS-Tutorial/README.md

 ## (Optional) Configure **Pi-Hole**

 **Pi-Hole** allows you to customize what websites you want to block and allows to you whitelist any false positives (e.g., unblocking Netflix or Facebook). **Pi-Hole** developer [WaLLy3K](https://github.com/WaLLy3K) provides a [popular collection of blocklists](https://wally3k.github.io/) that you can add to your own blocklists.
-Be sure to also check out [commonly whitelisted domains](https://discourse.pi-hole.net/t/commonly-whitelisted-domains/212) to reduce the chances of false positives occurring.
+Another blocklist collection is provided by [the Block List Project](https://tspprs.com/).

+I would also recommend checking out [this GitHub repository](https://github.com/anudeepND/whitelist) that will load commonly whitelisted domains into your Pi-Hole.

 ## Install **PiVPN**